Skip to main content

 P2P Network

 Cubbit's P2P network is the physical layer that serves as the backbone of Cubbit.
-The network — also called Swarm — is composed of multiple Cubbit nodes, working together to provide secure and scalable cloud storage for users.
+The network — also called Swarm — is composed of multiple nodes, working together to provide secure and scalable cloud storage for users.

 Nodes can be either physical or virtual.
 A physical node is a Cubbit Cell, a standalone device that acts as both a data storage unit and relay node, enabling data to be securely stored and shared on the network, while a virtual node is a Cubbit Cell virtualized on top of the customer's existing on-prem infrastructure.